 The Bottom Line#

-Best overall: Late September or early October — the sweet spot of good weather, diminishing crowds, and reasonable prices.
+Best overall: Late September or early October — the sweet spot of great weather, manageable crowds, and declining prices.

-First-time visitors: May or September-October for the most comfortable experience.
+First-time visitors: May or September-October for the most enjoyable experience.

-Budget travelers: January-February or November for lowest prices.
+Budget travelers: January-February or November for rock-bottom prices.

-Beach lovers: June or September for warm water without August extremes.
+Beach lovers: June or September for warm water without August’s extremes.

 Planning your trip?
 Check out our 3-day Athens itinerary and what to pack guide.